brian14708/wh-briefings/presidential-actions/2022-03/2022-03-31-a-proclamation-on-national-sexual-assault-awareness-and-prevention-month-2022.md

 modified_time: 2022-03-31 15:04:32-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/31/a-proclamation-on-national-sexual-assault-awareness-and-prevention-month-2022/
 published_time: 2022-03-31 15:02:24-04:00
-title: A Proclamation on National Sexual Assault Awareness And Prevention Month, 2022
+title: "A Proclamation on National Sexual Assault Awareness And Prevention Month,\_\
+  2022"
 ---

      I was raised to believe that one of the greatest sins is the abuse